Jonathan2251/lbd/source/about.rst

 Computer is the only device needed.

 Finally, this book is not a compiler book in concept.
-It is for those readers who are interested in extend compiler toolchain to support a new CPU based on llvm structure.
-To program on Linux OS, you program or write a driver without knowing every details in OS.
+It is for those readers who are interested in extending compiler toolchain to support a new CPU based on llvm structure.
+To program on Linux OS, you program a driver without knowing every details in OS.
-For example in a specific USB device driver program on Linux plateform, he or she will try to understand the USB spec., linux USB subsystem and common device driver working model and API.
+For example in a specific USB device driver program on Linux plateform, he or she will try to understand the USB specification, linux USB subsystem and common device driver working model and API.
 In the same way, to extend functions from a large software like this llvm umbrella project, you should find a way to reach the goal and ignore the details not on your way.